abdrehman98/Air-Quality-Sensor/SENSOR-CALIBRATION/README.txt

 https://github.com/fu-hsi/PMS
 3.6) Structure Serial data
-4) Write python script to read data from USB and print on console
+4) Write python script to read data from USB and print on console 4.1) Write python Script to read data
+4.2) test in one sensor
+4.3) Attach all sensors and run experiment
+4.4) Save data for a day
 5) Improve script to save in files
 6) read files and compare error